odioski/FWCracker_v2/README.md

 # SUPPORT

-If FWCracker can't find pyserial-ports you'll havet to add it to your path.
+If FWCracker can't find *pyserial-ports* you'll havet to add it to your *PATH*.

 You can find it on linux as su: